Mandrill vs Sparkpost

 Which is more popular, Mandrill or Sparkpost?

-On the Knock platform, Mandrill handled 1M–10M messages from December 12th to March 12th compared to <1M for Sparkpost.
-Mandrill is currently trending upward in adoption, while Sparkpost is trending upward.
+On the Knock platform, Mandrill handled 1M–10M messages from January 1st to April 1st compared to <1M for Sparkpost.
+Mandrill is currently trending upward in adoption, while Sparkpost volume has remained stable.

 Can I use both Mandrill and Sparkpost together?